 Commissioner Marston reported on the work done by the Ad Hoc Committee tasked with studying floats attached to docks, piers and moorings.
 The Ad Hoc Committee has made recommendations that have been incorporated into Title 17.
-The Ad Hoc Committee will likely be reconvening for another meeting to review whether the items incorporated into Title 17 completely address the findingsbased on the previous conversation.
+The Ad Hoc Committee will be reconvening for another meeting based on the previous conversation.

 Chair Kenney suggested that a stakeholder meeting be held to discuss floats and lifts.
 Harbormaster Blank requested that the Commission define what material will be covered at the stakeholder meeting.
-Chair Kenney recommended that the stakeholders discuss both the Ad held Committee's findings regarding floats and lifts as well as revisions to Title 17.
-He mentioned that the biggest issue to discuss is should whether the City should add future restrictions on floats either on moorings and/or on docks and piers.
+Chair Kenney recommended that the stakeholders discuss both the Ad hoc Committee's findings regarding floats and lifts as well as revisions to Title 17.
+He mentioned that the biggest issue to discuss is should the City add future restrictions on floats either on moorings and/or on docks and piers.
 Harbormaster Blank clarified that there are revisions to Title 17 that are not relevant to the discussion regarding axillary floats and lifts.
-Chair Kenney suggested those components be removed for separated and taken action on separately.
+Chair Kenney suggested those components be separated and taken action on separately.